C-NERD/clinical-notes/pages/Presenting complaints for meningitis.md

 - #[[History of fever]]:
+	- #card
 		- Low grade recurrent fever lasting days to weeks with no relieving factors and not associated with chills and rigors
+- #history